Aashi24/shreyakr-portfolio/final_project_shreya.md

 ------------------------------------------------------------------------------------------------------------------------------
 **Step III:**

-- Use the 2 crtitiquing methods we have learnt to identify shortfalls in the visualizations and take corrective action.
+- Use the 2 critiquing methods we have learned to identify shortfalls in the visualizations and take corrective action.
 - Gauge the effectiveness of the story.
 - Piece it all together on shorthand.
 - Design and create a digital story on shorthand using enticing visuals and imagery to depict the problem in all fairness.